 - Roughly blend all ingredients together.

-Bulgur with vegetables (optional)
+Bulgur with vegetables (or leftovers)

 - Chop and sauté the vegetables.